justin9503/2401FTDS_Classification_Project_Team_MM2/README.md

 * Naive Bayes: Highest accuracy and F1 score, excellent precision and recall across all classes.
 * SVM: Strong performance with high accuracy and F1 score, consistent across most classes.
 * Random Forest: Decent accuracy and F1 score, good performance in some classes but slightly lower metrics compared to Naive Bayes and Logistic Regression.
-* Recommendation: Naive Bayes stands out as the top-performing model, achieving the highest accuracy and F1 score, making it the recommended choice for this classification task based on the provided data and evaluation results.
+* SVM stands out as the top-performing model, achieving the highest accuracy and F1 score, making it the recommended choice for this classification task based on the provided data and evaluation results.

 ## 10. Recommendations